unified-ui/unifiedui-platform-service/CONCEPT.md

 #### Identity Provider Groups
 Use groups from your configured identity provider (e.g., Microsoft Entra ID) to assign permissions based on existing organizational structures.

-#### AIHub Custom Groups
+#### unifiedui Custom Groups
-Create and manage custom groups within AIHub for fine-grained permission assignment independent of your identity provider.
+Create and manage custom groups within unifiedui for fine-grained permission assignment independent of your identity provider.

 ## Widget Integration